Computational Biofluid and Heat Transfer (CBHT) Lab

 Every breath you take: the journey of inhaled plastic particles

 A recent study by the University of Technology Sydney (UTS) has modeled the journey of inhaled microplastic particles through the human respiratory system.
-Led by Dr. Suvash C. Saha, the research utilized computational fluid-particle dynamics (CFPD) to simulate how different sizes and shapes of plastic particles deposit in various regions of the respiratory tract, influenced by breathing rates.
-The findings, published in *Environmental Advances*, identified accumulation hotspots from the nasal cavity to the lungs.
+Led by Dr. Suvash C. Saha, the research utilised computational fluid-particle dynamics (CFPD) to simulate how different sizes and shapes of plastic particles deposit in various regions of the respiratory tract, influenced by breathing rates.
+The findings, published in Environmental Advances, identified accumulation hotspots from the nasal cavity to the lungs.
 Faster breathing rates increased deposition in the upper respiratory tract, while slower rates allowed smaller particles to reach deeper lung areas.
 Non-spherical particles were more likely to penetrate deeper into the lungs compared to spherical ones.
 This research underscores the potential health risks of inhaled microplastics, including respiratory conditions like asthma and fibrosis, and highlights the need for strategies to mitigate exposure [1].

 [1]: https://www.uts.edu.au/news/2024/05/every-breath-you-take-journey-inhaled-plastic-particles?utm_source=chatgpt.com “Every breath you take: the journey of inhaled plastic particles”